cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 07/03/2020 13:16:22
 > Do you have .protos of kinova arms?

-`@Luftwaffel` no, but it should be quite simple to convert one from URDF as we have already tested our URDF converter with some kinova model and it was working quite well: [https://github.com/cyberbotics/urdf2webots#notes](https://github.com/cyberbotics/urdf2webots#notes)
+`@Simon Steinmann` no, but it should be quite simple to convert one from URDF as we have already tested our URDF converter with some kinova model and it was working quite well: [https://github.com/cyberbotics/urdf2webots#notes](https://github.com/cyberbotics/urdf2webots#notes)

 > just move the  code or related files of a world in webots to another platform like QT ,and simulate it.

 `@tangdan` Webots model and worlds can be used by Webots only.

-##### Luftwaffel 07/03/2020 13:14:25
+##### Simon Steinmann [Moderator] 07/03/2020 13:14:25
 Do you have .protos of kinova arms?

 ##### tangdan 07/03/2020 13:07:46